Stipend, Scholarships, & Supplies

 Monthly Stipend

-Corpsmembers receive $2,814 per month, and get paid on the 10th day of every month for the prior month.
+Corpsmembers stipends start at $2,814 per month, and get paid on the 10th day of every month for the prior month.
 If the 10th falls on a state holiday or weekend, the stipend is paid on or before the next state business day.

-The stipend is taxable income.
-Corpsmembers assigned to residential centers will have the $500 monthly maintenance fee automatically deducted from their stipend each month.
+The stipend is treated as taxable income.
+Corpsmembers assigned to residential centers will have a maintenance amount of $500 automatically deducted from their stipend each month.

 Monthly Stipend

-This happens when assigned to an emergency response project.
-When a Corpsmember performs more than eight hours of program activities in a day, the extra hours will be designated as Emergency Excess Time.
+When a Corpsmember engages in more than eight hours of program activities in a day, the extra hours will be designated as Emergency Excess Time.
 Emergency hours are calculated at the end of each pay period at a bonus rate of $21.00 per hour.

-Emergency Excess Time is distributed as a separate check from the Corpsmember stipend and is taxable income.
+Emergency Excess Time is distributed as a separate check from the Corpsmember stipend and is treated as taxable income.

 On Emergency Assignments